Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Smoking

 In Maryland, smoking is prohibited throughout the entire indoor workplace.
 Md.
 Code, Lab. & Empl. § 5-608(a).
-Employers are required to ensure that the prohibition of smoking in an indoor workplace is enforced, and post signs at every entrance to the work site that state that smoking is prohibited.
+Employers are required to ensure that the prohibition of smoking in an indoor workplace is enforced, and post signs at every entrance to the work site that state that smoking is not permitted.
 Md.
 Code Regs.
 09.12.23.03.
 An "indoor place of employment" includes, but is not limited to:

-- An indoor work area
+• An indoor work area;

-- A vehicle other than a private vehicle as used in Health-General Article, § 24-505(1), Annotated Code of Maryland, when an employee uses it in the course of employment
+• A vehicle other than a private vehicle as used in Health-General Article, § 24-505(1), Annotated Code of Maryland, when an employee uses it in the course of employment;

-- An employee lounge or restroom
+• An employee lounge or restroom;

-- A conference and meeting room
+• A conference and meeting room;

-- A cafeteria operated by an employer for use by its employees
+• A cafeteria operated by an employer for use by its employees;

-- A bar or tavern
+• A bar or tavern;

 Md.
 Code Regs.
 09.12.23.01.